-year beginning in June 2008.
+The following month, the United States Agency for International Development announced that the United States would resume food assistance to North Korea by providing 500,000 MT for one year beginning in June 2008.
 Of this amount, 400,000 MT is to be channeled through the WFP.
 Approximately 100,000 tons would be funneled through non-governmental organizations (NGOs), including World Vision, Mercy Corps, Samaritan's Purse, Global Resource Services and Christian Friends of Korea.
 The announcement stated that the resumption was made possible by an agreement reached with Pyongyang that allowed for "substantial improvement in monitoring and access in order to allow for confirmation of receipt by the intended recipients."
 The U.S. move came not long after a breakthrough was reached in the Six-Party Talks.
 Bush Administration officials have repeatedly stated their policy that decisions on food assistance are unrelated to the nuclear negotiations.

 On June 27, 2008, an agreement was signed with Pyongyang that stipulated terms for increased WFP personnel and access for monitoring the delivery of the food aid.
-It allows WFP to expand its operations into 131 counties, versus an earlier 50, in regions at particular risk of famine.
-AGOs have access to an additional 25 counties (see Table 3.)
+It allowed WFP to expand its operations into 131 counties, versus an earlier 50, in regions at particular risk of famine.
+NGOs have access to an additional 25 counties (see Table 3).
 In 2005, the WFP had access to 158 of 203 counties and districts, representing approximately 83% of the population.
 The agreement allowed the WFP to issue a new emergency appeal for over 600,000 MT for 6.2 million North Koreans.
 The agreement also expanded the WFP's rights and ability to monitor the shipments of food aid, in order to better ensure that the food was not diverted from its target recipients.

-The NGO portion of the distribution is to be done in the two northwestern provinces of Chagang and North Pyongan.
-The NGO partnership, which has a staff of 16 people based in North Korea, plans to reach 895,000 people.48
+The NGO portion of the distribution was in the two northwestern provinces of Chagang and North Pyongan.
+The NGO partnership, had a staff of 16 people based in North Korea, reached around 900,000 people.